crcruzr/alien_index_course/README.md

-# INVASIVE ALIEN INDEX
+# INDEX OF INVASIVE & ALIEN SPECIES SPREAD
-the space - This code as part of the Modelling and Indicator Course
+This code is used as part of the Bios2 Modelling and Indicator Course

+Designed using the COP15 Target 6, this indicator is to be used to monitor the spread and introducion of invasive species at the local scale of Québec.

 _Sonia Pagé_
 Département de Biologie, Université Laval, Québec (QC), Canada, sonia.page.1@ulaval.ca